jonathan-elize/dap-info.nvim/README.md

 Tries to reveal info about the breakpoint on the current line if possible

+### **:DapInfoUpdateBp**

+Tries to allow you to update a log point message or breakpoint condition for a breakpoint on the line you are currently on.

+### **:DapInfoClearVirtText**

+Clears virtual text revealing information about breakpoints within current buffer.

+### **:DapInfoShowVirtText**

+Shows virtual text revealing information about breakpoints within current buffer.

+### **:DapInfoReloadVirtText**

+Reloads virtual text revealing information about breakpoints within current buffer.
+(Essentially the same as running `DapInfoClearVirtText` and `DapInfoShowVirtText` one after another)

-## Issue
+## Issues

-- Seems to be a bug when trying to show the info for a breakpoint when using `DapInfoPrevBp` or `DapInfoNextBp` where the data won't show in a popup
+- There seems to be a bug when trying to show the info for a breakpoint when using `DapInfoPrevBp` or `DapInfoNextBp` where the data won't show in a popup